JanHerca/urantiapedia/output/wikijs/en/article/Le_Lien/Charte_editoriale_du_Lien.md

 - Relate an event related to the _Urantia Book_.
 - Be a poetry or artistic work of Urantian inspiration.

 Concerning references taken from the _Urantia Book_ they must follow the internationally accepted rule: Booklet: Section.
-Paragraph framed by opening and closing parentheses ex: ([UB 110:3.5](/en/The_Urantia_Book/110#p3_5)) with two points after the number of the booklet, one point after the number of the section.
+Paragraph framed by opening and closing parentheses ex: (<a id="a97_179"></a>[UB 110:3.5](/en/The_Urantia_Book/110#p3_5)) with two points after the number of the booklet, one point after the number of the section.
 Studies, articles or works relating to works or themes unrelated to the _Urantia Book_ will not be accepted.
 However, in the context of a comparative study with ideas or concepts from the _Urantia Book_ (For example a comparative study of the nature of God described in the Bible and in the _Urantia Book_) they will be accepted as long as they remain strictly within this framework.

 ## The style: